██████╗ ██╗██╗ ██████╗ ████████╗

 # Configure

-pilot init
+pilot setup

-export GITHUB_TOKEN="your-token"
+export GITHUB_TOKEN="your-token" # or GITLAB_TOKEN

 # Start Pilot

-pilot start --github --dashboardThen label any GitHub issue with pilot.
+pilot start --github --dashboard # or --gitlabThen label any issue with pilot.
 Pilot picks it up within 30 seconds.

 What Makes Pilot Different